ReproNim/reproschema-protocol-cookiecutter/README.md

 make setup
 ```

-### Step 2: Create a GitHub project
+### Step 2: Create a GitHub repository

 1. Go to https://github.com/new and follow the instructions, being sure NOT to add a `README` or `.gitignore` file (this cookiecutter template will take care of those files for you).
-Be sure your GitHub project uses the same `protocol_name`
+Be sure your GitHub repo uses the same `protocol_name`

 2. Add the remote to your local git repository